 Turn your tailgate party into a points party with Fetch

-You know you should be snapping each receipt in the Fetch app, right?
-That’s just step one on your path to points and rewards.
-Each tailgate party idea piles up the points stocking snacks and drinks, but there are so many more ways to earn points:
+You know you should be snapping each receipt in the Fetch app.
+That is the first step toward points and rewards.
+Each tailgate party idea piles up points when you stock snacks and drinks, and there are many more ways to earn:

 History of tailgating